WorldCereal/ewoc_platform/charts/logging/readMe.md

 `make build && make deploy`
 The deploy step will use the *init-deployment.yaml* in *chart/logging/init* that creates the namespace **logging** and the the sercret **harborcs** allocated for this namespace.

-Then it will deploy 3 Kafka replicas with 1 zookeeper, the kafka is composed of one topic named **preprocessing.logs** composed of 3 partitions, replicated 3 times with a retention time of 7 days.
+Then it will deploy 3 Kafka replicas with 1 zookeeper, the kafka is composed of five topics named
+- **preprocessing.logs**
+- **vdm.logs**
+- **rdm.logs**
+- **wctiler.logs**
+- **keycloak.logs**

+preprocessing is partionned once and has 3 replicas all the others topics are only partionned once with 2 repilcas, the retention time for all is  1 days.

 If you wish to add topic you can modify the Makefile and add your topic by using the following command as exemple :